FarronF/limerick-council-meetings/meetings/2024/12/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 6th November 2024.md

 All potential NTA schemes will have to vetted and approved by the NTA, this

-proposal is unlikely to fall under the criteria for their approval.--- 9
+proposal is unlikely to fall under the criteria for their approval.
+---
+9

 In proposing the Motion, Councillor Ruddle requested that the footpath from Churchtown to